apparatus/fuge-config/README.md

 <tr><td>tail</td>
       <td>boolean</td>
-      <td>toggles tail behaviour, when enabled at global level all service logs will be tailed</td>
+      <td>toggles tail behavior, when enabled at global level all container and process logs will be tailed</td>
       <td>true</td></tr>

 <tr><td>monitor</td>
       <td>boolean</td>
-      <td>toggles monitor behaviour, when enabled at global level all services will be watched for changes and restared</td>
+      <td>toggles monitor behavior, when enabled at global level all processes will be watched for changes and restarted</td>
       <td>true</td></tr>

 <tr><td>monitor_excludes</td>